auchenberg/volkswagen/README.md

 - [tap](https://github.com/isaacs/node-tap)
 - [tape](https://github.com/substack/tape)
 - [chai](http://chaijs.com/)
-- + any test actually that set the exit code or throw an error
+- and any test actually that set the exit code or throw an error

 ## License